gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 ![Fig.6: Real Time DW disaster recovery architecture](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/lakehouse-dr-logical.png)

+The core components of the architecture are Autonomous Data Warehouse and OCI Object Storage.
+First we enable their replication capabilities (Object Storage replication and Autonomous Data Guard) to provide the standby remote region (Region2) with the replication of files of the Object Storage bucket and a standby instance of the Autonomous Data Warehouse.

+For this scenario, is important to highlight a few details:

+* Oracle ADW generates external tables that map specific bucket URIs in order to query files on Object Storage.
+* The base Object Storage URI of the Region1 is different from the Object Storage base URI in the Region2.
+* An Object Storage bucket that is target of a replication policy is a read-only bucket.

+Then, when a failover or a switchover occurs we need to consider form additional operations:

+* **Switch the mapping of the ADW external tables** to the bucket that is addressable by the secondary Region's Object Storage URI.
+* **Stop the Object Storage replication policy** in target bucket on Region2.

+We create OCI Functions to programmatically execute those task, since we don't want to perform them manually.

+But how to create a disaster recovery plan that can automatically carry out all necessary tasks in the appropriate order?

+This is where Oracle Full Stack Disaster Recovery comes into play.
+With the help of this OCI service, you can create, test, implement, and monitor a disaster recovery plan that covers every step required to fully automate the cross-region switchover process.
+In this situation, it will enable us to swap the ADW instances and invoke the helpful OCI Functions in order to bring the solution's functionality back to full capacity in the new region.

-This disaster recovery solution architecture design includes:
+In details, this disaster recovery solution architecture design includes these steps:

+* **Disaster Recovery configuration for OCI Object Storage**:
   * Enabling **replication policy** in the Object Storage bucket in Region1.
+* **Disaster Recovery configuration for ADW**:
   * Enabling **Autonomous Data Guard** for ADW in Region1.
   * Creating **ADW external tables** mapped on the replicated files in the remote target Object Storage bucket.
   * Create **ADW synonyms** based on the external tables.
   * Creating **ADW procedure** to switch all the synonyms in a schema.
+* **OCI Functions to perform DR additional tasks**:
   * Creating **OCI Function** to invoke the ADW procedure.
   * Creating **OCI Function** to stop replication policy in the target Object Storage bucket.
+* **OCI Full Stack Disaster Recovery Configurations**:
   * Creating a **FSDR protection group** in Region1, with the primary ADW as a member.
   * Creating a **FSDR protection group** in Region2, with the standby ADW as a member.
   * **Peering** the two FSDR **protection groups**.
   * Creating a **FSDR Plan** with the built-in step (ADW switchover) followed by user-defined group that invoke the two OCI Functions.

 ### **Disaster Recovery configuration for OCI Object Storage**

-You need to automatically replicate the Object Storage files from the bucket in Region1 to the bucket in Region1 whenever a new file is stored in the bucket or an existing one is updated.
+You need to automatically replicate the Object Storage files from the bucket in Region1 to the bucket in Region2 whenever a new file is stored in the bucket or an existing one is updated.
 Then you enable the Object Storage cross-region replication on the bucket *lakehouse-data-region1* by configuring as a target the bucket *lakehouse-data-region2* (previously created in Region1).

 Object Storage replication policy on source **bucket in Region1**:
 ![Fig.7: Region1, Object Storage replication policy on source bucket](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/replication-policy-source.png)